vaishkiyarminal001/parkingLot/README.md

 ## Overview

-The car parking system is designed to manage parking spaces for different types of vehicles in a multi-floor parking lot.
+The parking system is designed to manage parking spaces for different types of vehicles in a multi-floor parking lot.
 It supports functionalities such as adding vehicles, removing vehicles, checking availability of parking spaces, and calculating parking fees based on a configurable cost strategy.

 ## Functionality